The million-dollar question: Can a narcissist change?

 2) I feel like the term “narcissist,” has become so overused and umbrella’d to the point that anyone who behaves poorly in any kind of relationship or dynamic is labeled as such.
 And I don’t think that’s fair, intelligent, appropriate or right.

 3) I KNOW how alluring, attractive, fun, charismatic, investigatory-inducing, passion-igniting, and addicting narcissists can be.

 I also know that for me, these people have activated the most mind f*cking, what-if FEAR.
 Fear that they will actually change after breaking my heart, sh*tting their emotional shorts, lying, busting every boundary, and being totally fine with me blaming myself for it all.

 The “what-if” force is very strong with narcissists.
-There’s constant fear of them morphing back into the person they were for a hot minute in the beginning, living Happily Ever After, and learning their lesson/changing.
-There’s fear that it really was all your fault/lack of value/insecurities that temporarily turned solid gold into a f*cktard.
+There’s a constant fear of them morphing back into the person they were for a hot minute in the beginning, living Happily Ever After, and learning their lesson/changing.
+There’s fear that it really was all your fault/lack of value/insecurities that temporarily turned solid gold into a turd.

 These fears will obliterate your chances of ever moving on if you let them take over.